ianmaguire/kube-deploy/README.md

 # brownbag.io
-A quick and dirty wrapper for managing docker containers
+A no frills docker orchestration tool.